 Meaning

-In the quote “The greater the decrease in the social significance of an art form, the sharper the distinction between criticism and enjoyment by the public.
-The conventional is uncritically enjoyed, and the truly new is criticized with aversion.,” the emphasis is on happiness.
-It highlights the thought that joy grows from gratitude and balance while implying that happiness is shaped by mindset.Theme
+The message behind “The greater the decrease in the social significance of an art form, the sharper the distinction between criticism and enjoyment by the public.
+The conventional is uncritically enjoyed, and the truly new is criticized with aversion.” revolves around happiness.
+It suggests that joy grows from gratitude and balance, making it relatable to many people's experiences.Theme

 What does this quote mean?